Our Services

 Helpful Resources

-After a lukewarm 5–10 minute shower and gentle towel pat, immediately applying a thick, fragrance-free moisturizer can lock in moisture and calm post-shower dryness.
-Then using red light therapy for 5–10 minutes (630–660 nm, optionally with near-infrared) helps reduce itch and redness by modulating inflammation and supporting skin barrier repair.
+To relieve post-shower dry, itchy skin, take a lukewarm 5–10 minute shower, gently pat dry, and immediately apply a thick, fragrance-free moisturizer to lock in hydration and calm irritation.
+Follow with red light therapy (RLT) for 5–10 minutes using 630–660 nm wavelengths (optionally with near-infrared) to reduce itch and redness by modulating inflammation and supporting skin barrier repair.

 Eczema flares can feel especially intense after a hot shower.
 The heat strips away protective oils, leaving skin dry, itchy, and red.
 Red light therapy (RLT) offers a non‐invasive way to calm irritation and support barrier repair.
 Below, we'll explore how hot showers affect eczema, what red light therapy for eczema actually does, and how to integrate RLT into your post‐shower routine safely and effectively.